Azure/azure-iot-sdks/c/doc/run_end_to_end_tests.md

       - IOTHUB_EVENTHUB_CONSUMER_GROUP=$Default
       - IOTHUB_PARTITION_COUNT=[Partition count from portal]

-    - Populate the following variables in the "iot_device_params.txt" by exracting the information from Device Explorer.
+    - Populate the following variables in the "iot_device_params.txt" by extracting the information from Device Explorer.

       - IOTHUB_DEVICE_ID=[The ID for the devie you created under the Management tab]
       - IOTHUB_DEVICE_KEY=[The key for the devie you created under the Management tab]